Living The California Dream, 18 x 36", acrylic on canvas

 Sixth Street Bridge, 24 x 48", acrylic and graphite on canvas

-Here's a link to an article in "The Daily Pilot," the LA Times' Orange County supplement, about my current mural project in Balboa, Newport Beach.
-The article pretty much explains what the mural is about.
-I'll have photos, etc., when the project is finished.
+The newest mural, completed in December on the Balboa Peninsula in Newport Beach.
+Plus a link to an article in "The Daily Pilot," the LA Times' Orange County supplement, which pretty much explains what the mural is about.

 Best Murals In Los Angeles